njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 Day-of-week launch timing produces a distinguishable but irregular pattern best described as a three-tier structure rather than a continuous gradient.
-Monday records the highest success rate at 65.8%, and Friday, the distribution's clearest outlier, records the lowest at 51.0%.
-Sunday (58.6%) and Saturday (58.3%) occupy an intermediate position modestly above the overall average of 57.3%, while Tuesday, Wednesday, and Thursday cluster narrowly between 54.9% and 56.4%.
-Also, with only 127 to 152 campaigns per weekday, the confidence intervals are sufficiently wide, and the range of success rates sufficiently compressed to treat midweek differences as statistical noise.
-Nevertheless, the Monday-Friday differential of 14.8 percentage points is large enough to remain directionally credible under reasonable sampling variability assumptions although the tiers between those poles are suggestive rather than definitive.
+Monday returns the highest success rate at 65.8%, and Friday, the distribution's clearest outlier, records the lowest at 51.0%.
+Sunday and Saturday occupy intermediate positions modestly above the overall average of 57.3% while Tuesday, Wednesday, and Thursday cluster between 54.9% and 56.4%.

+The implications of these findings vary extensively.
+With only 127 to 152 campaigns per weekday, the confidence intervals of these samples are adequately wide, and the range of success rates sufficiently compressed, to treat midweek differences as statistical noise.
+Nevertheless, the Monday-Friday differential of 14.8 percentage points is directionally credible under reasonable sampling variability assumptions although the intermediate tiers are suggestive rather than definitive.
 In short, creators with discretion over launch timing should prefer Mondays, avoid Fridays, and treat the intervening days as effectively interchangeable.

+---

 ### Monthly Trends